Archived Posts

 School Nurse

-COVID VACCINE: We still don’t have records submitted on all students who have had both COVID vaccines.
+COVID VACCINEMany students are now eligible to get boosters – PLEASE DO!!!
+Please submit your students’ COVID vaccine records.
 This is not yet required, but helps a lot when there are exposures.
 Please turn your student’s COVID vaccine record in to me if you have not.
-I continue to encourage you to get your students and your families vaccinated.
+I continue to encourage you to get your students and your families vaccinated AND BOOSTED (boosters for 16-17 year olds will be available any day now!).
 Please contact me for support if needed.
-Don’t forget to get your FLU shot too!
+Did you forget to get your FLU shot?
+Get it now!

 Please be in touch with me to discuss any medical, health, or wellness concerns.